apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 joins should be part of the pipeline.
 Example 2 is the most common use case when these time-based operations should work in processing time.

-Example 5 fully relies on the declaration of the user.
+Example 5 entirely relies on the declaration of the user.
 This can be useful to replace generic types from the DataStream API (which would be `RAW` in the Table API) with proper data types.

-Since `DataType` is richer than `TypeInformation`, we can enable immutable POJOs and other complex data structures easily.
+Since `DataType` is richer than `TypeInformation`, we can easily enable immutable POJOs and other complex data structures.
 The following example in Java shows what is possible.
 Check also the [Data Types & Serialization]({{< ref "docs/dev/serialization/types_serialization" >}}) page of the DataStream API for more information about the supported types there.